Kindling: Small Reflections on a Limitless Faith

 An ecstatic and introspective cantata on the things that inspire, challenge and nourish our religious lives

-An ecstatic and introspective cantata that revels in the experiences, stories and discoveries which shape our religious lives.
-Both intimate and universal, Kindling unabashedly embraces the infinite variety, challenges and beauty of both individual and shared faiths.
-Based on Unitarian Universalism’s “Six Sources of Religion,” this expansive work lifts up all people’s never-ending search for what is sacred, eternal and true.
+An ecstatic and introspective cantata that revels in all that shapes us as religious beings.
+Both intimate and universal, Kindling unabashedly embraces the infinite variety, challenges and beauty of our individual and shared faiths, lifting up our never-ending search for what is sacred, eternal and true.

 “One moment keeps coming back to me over and over again: the beautiful instrumental interlude followed by the choir singing, “Chosen people are everywhere. . . .”
 My wife…is a nurse practitioner and she takes care of many of those people ‘under the bridge.’
 That is a magical moment in your piece and it will bring tears to the eyes wherever it is played and sung.”
 Bob Fazakerly, organist-pianist, First Unitarian Universalist Church of Houston

 “Engagement with the world is a religious imperative.
 And it makes for a beautiful piece of music by Elizabeth Alexander!”
 Joanna Lubkin, Chaplain, Wellesley College (Wellesley, MA)

 “Thank you for writing the beginning of the epilogue in unison!
 I was overcome with joy and beauty and I needed a moment to let my tears out.”
 Emily Jaworski, Assistant Professor, University of Alabama (Birmingham, AL)